Ariège (department): Transportation

 A train arriving in Pamiers station.

 Mostly mountainous and rural, the department of Ariège is far from the main transport routes serving the main valleys and coastlines.
 The railway arrived in the department in 1861 with the Toulouse to Puigcerda line which is the only line that remains open to this day in the department.
-Besides the trains of the TER Occitanie, this route is still served by Intercity trains from Paris-Austerlitz.
+Besides TER Occitanie trains, this route is still served by Intercity trains from Paris-Austerlitz.

 Since 2002 Ariège has been connected to the national motorway network via the A66 autoroute which joins the A61 autoroute at Villefranche-de-Lauragais and continues south of Pamiers by the National Route NR20 as a dual carriageway as far as Tarascon-sur-Ariège.

 The nearest airports to the department are Toulouse-Blagnac Airport and La Seu d'Urgell Airport.

 Demographics

-The department has 153,287 inhabitants (2019).
-The populations of the arrondissements are (2019):
+The populations of the arrondissements are (2023):